Pseudo-Dionysius the Areopagite

 One of Dionysius' favorite sources of symbols is a verse from the 78th psalm: “the Lord awoke, like a strong man, powerful but reeling with wine.”
 Taken literally, the verse indicates that God sleeps and gets drunk on wine, two activities that properly apply only to embodied, visible beings.
 Only an embodied being can manifest the activities to which the names “sleep” and “drunkenness” literally refer.
 If we are to apply such terms to God, they must be attached to a foreign, intelligible content that will be able to lead the interpreter of the symbolic name to the contemplation of an intelligible name.
 In “sleep,” for example, Dionysius finds a meaning common to both intelligible and visible things: withdrawal from the world.
 He concludes that God's sleep is his “removal from and lack of communication with the objects of his providence.”
 In drunkenness, Dionysius sees a kind of over-filling, and so he explains that God's drunkenness is “the overloaded measurelessness of all goods in the one who is their cause.”
 From the easily comprehended literal meaning of the term, the reader rises to the more difficult intelligible terrain of imparticipability and measurelessness.

 Drunkenness and sleep are what Dionysius calls “dissimilar similarities.”
 They strike us as exceptionally unworthy of God, and so are “dissimilar,” yet they reveal an intelligible truth capable of leading us to him, and so are “similar.”
 Dionysius privileges such names over more appropriate names like “golden” and “luminous.”
 The more that the name seems appropriate, the more we are likely to be lulled into thinking that we have adequately comprehended the godhead in our use of the name.
-The very materiality and ignobility of the dissimilar similarities cries out that the names do not literally describe the godhead, and compels the reader to seek the intelligible truth behind the name.
+The very materiality and ignobility of the dissimilar similarities cry out that the names do not literally describe the godhead, and compel the reader to seek the intelligible truth behind the name.

-We may wonder whether the symbolic names are a necessary part of theology at all, since their content belongs to the intelligible names and a different part of theology.
+We may wonder whether the symbolic names are a necessary part of theology at all, since their content belongs to the intelligible theology and not to a “symbolic” theology.
 Dionysius repeatedly affirms their necessity, not because of the character of their content, but because of the nature of the human soul.
 The soul may be divided into two parts: one passionate and the other passionless.
 Passionate here means set in motion by things exterior to the soul.
 The senses, for example, are passionate because they can only function when an outside object gives them something to sense.
 Dionysius follows a longstanding Neoplatonic tradition when he says that most of us are unable to engage our passionless part directly.
 Instead, our passionless part comes into play only indirectly, through the activity of the passionate part.
 By sensing the world around us, we are led to contemplate its intelligible structures through the sensations we receive.
 Even those few human beings who can engage their passionless part directly find it helpful to shore up their contemplation with examples drawn from the senses.
 Dionysius may understand the causality of God directly, and yet still find it helpful to compare God's causality to the emanation of light from the sun.